jessicadelgrande/jessicadelgrande/README.md

 I'm a front-end focused full-stack web developer with a background in design.
 I've used the whole MERN stack, but my heart belongs to the front end.

+I'm passionate about making coding accessible to everyone, regardless of background or imagined aptitude.
-I sometimes write about coding - you can find me on <a href="https://jessica-delgrande.medium.com/">Medium</a> and also on <a href="https://twitter.com/jessdelgrande">Twitter</a>.
+Sometimes I write about coding - you can find me on <a href="https://jessica-delgrande.medium.com/">Medium</a> and also on <a href="https://twitter.com/jessdelgrande">Twitter</a>.
 </pre>